antmicro/topwrap/docs/source/pipeline_manager.md

 Topwrap can also generate warnings if:
 * some ports or interfaces remain unconnected.
 * multiple ports are connected to an `External Input` metanode with an empty `External Name` property.
+* `inout` ports of two modules are connected together (all `inout` ports are required to be directly connected to `External Inout` metanodes)

 If a block design validation returns a warning, it means that the block design can be successfully built, but it is recommended to follow the suggestion and resolve a particular issue.

 (build-design)=

 ### Building design

-Once the design has been created and tested for validity, you can build design using `Run` feature.
-If the design does not contain any errors, this will result in creating a top module, similarly when using Topwrap's `topwrap build` command.
+Once the design has been created and tested for validity, you can build design using `Run` button.
+If the design does not contain any errors, this will result in creating a top module in a directory where `topwrap kpm_client` was ran, similarly when using Topwrap's `topwrap build` command.